-Important Message About What You Pay for Vaccines - Our plan covers most Part D vaccines at no cost to you, even if you haven't paid your deductible.
+Important Message About What You Pay for Vaccines - Our plan covers most Part D vaccines at no cost to you.
 Call Member Services for more information.

 There are two parts to our coverage of Part D vaccinations:

 - The first part of coverage is the cost of the vaccine itself. - The second part of coverage is for the cost of giving you the vaccine.
 (This is sometimes called the "administration" of the vaccine.)